 Specialty – Integrated Production and Logistics (PIL)

-These themes are taught with environmental constraints taken into account, helping develop students' professional ethics.
+These themes are taught taking into account environmental constraints and developing the ability to demonstrate professional ethics.

 Professional openings